The Workplace Investigation: What to Expectachkarlaw-admin

 Often, employers who receive a complaint about a workplace incident, such as violence or harassment, are caught off-guard.
 Whether the employer conducts an informal or formal investigation, workplace investigations are crucial in implementing corrective measures and protecting the company from liability.
 Parties to an investigations should understand the workplace investigation process in Ontario prior to the investigation, so they know what to expect.

-Investigations can help ensure a workplace remains free from discrimination, harassment, and violence.
-Workplace investigations also allow employers to bring important issues to light, such as necessary training or discipline, so that such issues may be addressed to prevent further incidents.
+The workplace investigation can help ensure a workplace remains free from discrimination, harassment, and violence.
+A workplace investigation also allows employers to bring important issues to light, such as necessary training or discipline, so that such issues may be addressed to prevent further incidents.
 Businesses and organizations may also use investigations to uncover evidence to defend against anticipated legal matters.

-Effective investigations enable employers to draw reliable conclusions as to what took place and what led to incidents involving misconduct.
-While investigations are a useful tool for both employers and employees to address workplace concerns to parse out details as to what took place, oftentimes, both parties are unsure of what to expect and what purpose the investigation will serve.
+An effective workplace investigation enables employers to draw reliable conclusions as to what took place and what led to incidents involving misconduct.
+While an workplace investigation is a useful tool for both employers and employees to address workplace concerns to parse out details as to what took place, oftentimes, both parties are unsure of what to expect and what purpose the workplace investigation will serve.

 Workplace Investigation Process in Ontario Steps

 Depending on the nature of the allegations, the employer may need to suspend the respondent employee while the workplace investigation is ongoing.
 However, an employer must take care to take proper steps to ensure such a suspension does not amount to a constructive dismissal, and should consult a lawyer prior to removing any employee from the workplace.